girardcarillo/REST-guidlines/README.md

 Here are given the basic steps to install REST-for-physics on the CC IN2P3 cluster.
-You can also do it ion your personal machine
+You can also do it on your personal machine

 We need Root and Geant4 (for simulations with restG4) installed for REST-for-physics installation and use.
 - Root version 6.26/10 is required